The diabetes research unit is a composed of an interdisciplinary team engaged in basic, translational and clinical diabetes research.

-The Diabetes Research Unit, is under the direction of Neil Ruderman, M.D., D.Phil., Professor of Medicine.
+The Diabetes Research Unit, is under the direction of Neil Ruderman, MD, DPhil.
 Investigators explore the notion that impaired oxidation of fatty acids, leading to an increase in their esterification, is a major cause of the insulin resistance that predisposes people to Type 2 diabetes, coronary heart disease, and obesity.
 Their work has focused on malonyl CoA, a molecule that inhibits fatty acid oxidation, and the enzyme AMP-activated protein kinase, which, among its other effects, regulates malonyl CoA metabolism.

 Studies by Asish Saha, PhD, Assistant Professor of Medicine, and co-workers have helped to elucidate the enzymes controlling malonyl CoA levels in muscle.
 They have observed that the AMP-activated protein kinase, which is activated in muscle during exercise, both causes a decrease in malonyl CoA levels and increases insulin sensitivity.
 More recent work has established the possibility that AMPK may also be a target molecule for obesity therapy.